 How I see Supervision

 I believe that Psychotherapy is primarily an oral tradition.
 While I appreciate the theoretical and the academic aspects of our profession, I have personally gained most of my expertise in the supportive and experiential space that supervision provides.
 It has been through supervisory relationships that I have developed my confidence and found my way to my own style of practising.
-It is through my ongoing supervisory arrangements that I develop, reflect upon and triangulate my work.
-Perhaps most importantly, rather than see a supervisor as an “Overseer”, I consider the supervisory role to facilitate and to unlock (perhaps unseen) stumbling blocks toward one’s practice development.
+It is through my ongoing supervisory arrangements that I develop and triangulate my work, whilst illuminating theory.
+Rather than see a supervisor as an “overseer”, I see one as a facilitator who helps unlock (perhaps unseen) stumbling blocks toward a supervisees practice development.

 My hope as a supervisor is to help enable others to develop into the therapists they are (always) becoming, and through our shared work, to participate in the evolution of consciousness.

 I am an Integrative Transpersonal Psychotherapist and I work in a way which values both thinking and feeling, and a perspective which integrates mind/body/spirit.
 I practice in a relational way, which draws heavily on the felt sense.
 In this way, I see the psychological and the spiritual not as separate, but as a continuum.
 And that a mature, integrated and grounded spirituality is most available to an individuated psyche.
 In this sense, psychological work to resolve trauma and unearth the Self, is the core of spiritual development.

 My work is informed by the analytic perspectives (Jungian, Freudian), the Psychodynamic (in particular Attachment theory) and the body: gestalt work, chakra theory and Focussing (Gendlin).
 I am most interested in Psychotherapy at depth, and as an enabler of authenticity and wholeness.